Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Experiment

+In the structural and spatial encoding methods described in Section \ref{structural_and_spatial}, we employ four different encoding functions to capture distinct aspects of the input graph and constructed hypergraph.
+To integrate local connectivity information with $lse$, we utilize a two-layer GCN implemented in Deep Graph Library (DGL) \cite{wang2019dgl}.
+To compute $ce$ and $ue$, we develop learnable encoding functions by utilizing PyTorch's learnable \textit{Embedding layer}. $pe$ is executed using PyTorch's learnable \textit{Linear layer} that leverages hypergraph Laplacian eigenvectors to generate positional embeddings for each node.

-In \thtn, We perform semi-supervised node classification tasks in the transductive setting on the mentioned datasets.
-The number of global nodes for the Cora and the Citeseer, PubMed, and DBLP datasets is set to 3, 1, 4, and 5, respectively.
-The experiments are repeated ten times with different random data splits.
-A one-hot coding is used as a hyperedge feature in the input layer.
-We use a single-layer \thtn\ model with the Adam optimizer.
-The optimal hyperparameters are determined through a grid search on the validation set, with a learning rate of 0.001 and a dropout rate of 0.5 for regularization.
+In \sathg, we conduct semi-supervised node classification in a transductive setting, repeating experiments ten times with different random splits.
+Node and hyperedge features are one-hot encoded, and we employ a single-layer \sathg\ with Adam optimization.
+The optimal hyperparameters are determined through a grid search on the validation set.
+Based on our grid search, we chose a learning rate of 0.001 and a dropout rate of 0.5 for regularization.
 The LeakyReLU activation function is applied, and the model has four attention heads.
-Training is conducted for 500 epochs with early stopping if the validation accuracy does not change for 100 consecutive epochs.
-The hidden dimension of \thtn\ is set to 64. \thtn\ is implemented using the Deep Graph Library \cite{wang2019dgl} with PyTorch on a Tesla V100-SXM2-32GB GPU.
+Training spans 500 epochs, incorporating early stopping if the validation accuracy does not change for 100 consecutive epochs.
+The hidden dimension of \sathg\ is set to 64. \sathg\ is implemented using the DGL with PyTorch on a Tesla V100-SXM2-32GB GPU.